CDCgov/Rnssp-templates-docs/content/templates/edicd10volume/_index.en.md

 * NSSP Password: NSSP ESSENCE account password
 * Start Date: Start date
 * End Date: Recommended to be at least 2 weeks prior to date of running the report to account for a lag in discharge diagnosis data.
-* Site: Geographic region, can be national, a DHHS region, or participating site.
-Automatically modified to be national.
+* Site: Geographic region, can be national, a Department of Health and Human Services (DHHS) region, or participating site.
+Automatically defaults to national data.
 * Site Facility: A Facility Level ESSENCE API with the facility or facilities of interest selected.
 Overwrites site parameter to run the report for a specific facility.
 * Facility Name: Label the report with the facility name(s).
 * Stratification Variable: Can be one of the age, sex, race, or ethnicity classifications in ESSENCE.
-* Add Unknown: TRUE/FALSE option as to whether unknown or not reported categories should be considered.
+* Add Unknown: TRUE/FALSE option as to whether Unknown or Not Reported categories should be considered.
 Default is FALSE.
 * Top N conditions to rank: Default is 10.
 * Avg Weekly Discharge Diagnosis Informative (DDI) Greater than or equal to: Threshold for facility level average weekly discharge diagnosis informative.
 Helps control for informativeness of the discharge diagnosis field.
 It is recommended to select an average weekly DDI of 75 or greater.
-If no value is entered the report will default to not filter facilities by this data quality metric.
-To remove the average weekly DDI filter enter 0.
+If no value is entered, the report will default to not filter facilities by this data quality metric.
+To remove the average weekly DDI filter, enter 0.
 * Coefficient of Variance (CoV HasBeenE) Less than or equal to: Threshold for the coefficient of variance (CoV) for ED visits.
 Helps control for total volume volatility for the selected time period.
 It is recommended to select a CoV of 40 or less.
 If no value is entered the report will default to not filter facilities by this data quality metric.
-To remove the CoV HasBeenE filter enter 1000000.
+To remove the CoV HasBeenE filter, enter 1000000.

 ---
 ## Output